Simulation of Language Evolution under Regulated Social Media Platforms: A Synergistic Approach of Large Language Models and Genetic Algorithms: Introduction

-Our main contributions are as follows: \begin{itemize} \item We introduce an LLM-driven multi-agent framework to simulate the language evolution under regulated social media platforms.
-Specifically, such language evolution is realized through the interaction between participant agents and supervisory agent; \item We propose a dual design of language strategy, separating constraint and expression strategies to balance evasive tactics with clear communication, enhancing both the effectiveness and explainability of the simulation; \item We utilize LLMs as the operator within the GA, executing selection, mutation, and crossover directly on nature language-based language strategy, thereby enabling a more faithful evolution of language strategy; \item We comprehensively evaluate the framework’s effectiveness in three aspects: (1) effectiveness in language evolution through two simulation scenarios: an abstract password game and a simulated illegal pet trade; (2) real-world relevance of the language evolution through a subjective user study with 40 participants; and (3) effectiveness of GA-based strategy evolution through an ablation study. \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item We introduce an LLM-driven multi-agent framework to simulate language evolution under regulated social media platforms.
+Specifically, such evolution emerges through the interaction between participant agents and the supervisory agent. \item We propose a dual design of language strategy, separating constraint and expression strategies to balance evasive tactics with clear communication, enhancing both the effectiveness and explainability of the simulation. \item We utilize LLMs as operators within a GA, executing selection, mutation, and crossover directly on natural language-based strategies, thereby enabling a more faithful evolution of language behavior. \item We comprehensively evaluate the framework’s effectiveness in three aspects: (1) language evolution performance through two simulation scenarios—an abstract password game and a simulated {illicit pet trade}; (2) real-world relevance of the evolved language through a user study involving 40 participants; and (3) the effectiveness of GA-based strategy evolution through an ablation study. \end{itemize}

-Preliminary ideas and results of this study were presented in \cite{DBLP:conf/cec/CaiLZLWT24}.
-Building upon this earlier work, we extend our study with the following improvements: \begin{itemize} \item The initial study shows certain limitations in strategy optimization.
-It relied on LLMs to directly generate an entire set of new constraint and expression strategies in each reflection, making it difficult to balance global strategy adaptability with local contextual details, leading to unstable evolutionary outcomes.
-To address this, we extend the original framework by incorporating GA, i.e., introducing selection, crossover, and mutation operations to optimize and evolve the strategy.
+Preliminary ideas and results of this study were presented in~\cite{DBLP:conf/cec/CaiLZLWT24}.
+Building upon this earlier work, we extend our study with the following improvements: \begin{itemize} \item For methodology, building upon the original agent interaction framework based on reflection, planning, and dialogue, we further incorporate GA, introducing selection, crossover, and mutation operations to optimize and evolve the strategies into the most important reflection phase.
+This approach addresses the limitation of relying solely on LLMs to directly generate an entirely new set of constraints and expression strategies during each reflection, which previously made it difficult to balance global strategy adaptability with local contextual detail, often resulting in unstable evolutionary outcomes.